All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Layer 5: Sleep and Stress

 • Sleep: Aim for 7-9 hours with emphasis on sleep quality.
 A single night of poor sleep increases ghrelin by 28% and decreases leptin by 18% (research from the University of Chicago).
-Sleep optimization is weight loss intervention disguised as rest.
+Sleep improvement is weight loss intervention disguised as rest.

 • Stress management: Chronic cortisol elevation promotes visceral fat storage and insulin resistance.
 Practical tools include HRV-guided breathwork, cold exposure, and establishing firm boundaries around work and screen time in the evening.